syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/load-desired-pdf-for-initial-loading-in-hosted-sample.md

 ```

-In the above code, the initial PDF document is set by assigning the path of the document to the DocumentPath variable.
-When the `Load Another Document` button is clicked, the `LoadAnotherDocument` method is triggered.
+In the above code, When the `Load Another Document` button is clicked, the `LoadAnotherDocument` method is triggered.
 This method uses the HttpClient service to retrieve the desired PDF document as a `byte` array.
 The byte array is then converted to a `base64` string, and the `DocumentPath` property is updated with the new document path.

 With this implementation, users can click the `Load Another Document` button to dynamically change the PDF document displayed in the Blazor SfPdfViewer component.